Garv-Sharma/Garv-Sharma/README.md

-- 👋 Hi, I’m Garv Sharma
+- 👋 Hi, I’m Garv Sharma.
+I am 25 years old.
+I live in India.
-- 💼 I am a full time Integrations Consultant at Sprinklr, USA working in the Managed Services team
+- 💼 I am a full time Technical (Integrations) Consultant at Sprinklr India Pvt Ltd
-- 👀 I’m interested in NodeJS based application development using MEAN/MERN stack
+- 👀 In my free time, I also do NodeJS based application development using MEAN/MERN stack.
+Watch this space for my personal website (under construction)
 - 📫 You can reach me at garv24sharma@gmail.com or garv.sharma@sprinklr.com